 If you received a warranty from your home's builder, read it over to determine its length, who is supposed to handle problems (the builder might have bought third-party insurance), and what's covered and excluded.

-Pay special attention to your own responsibilities -- you may have been given a detailed list of maintenance obligations.
+Pay special attention to your own responsibilities under the builder's warranty: you might have been given a detailed list of maintenance obligations.
 Ignoring these gives the builder a perfect excuse to deny you protections under the warranty.

 Typical exclusions from a builder's warranty include:

-In fact, many builder's warranties or contracts say they'll send a quality-control inspector within the first year to check on your house.
-Keep track of the date yourself, and make sure the builder's inspectors truly seems to be scouting for trouble -- if not, hire your own.
+In fact, many builders' warranties or contracts say they'll send a quality-control inspector within the first year to check on your house.
+Keep track of that date yourself, and make sure the builder's inspectors truly seem to be scouting for trouble.
+If not, hire your own.
 In preparation for any inspection, make a list of every problem you've observed.
 Something as apparently minor as a cracked tile could indicate a major problem, like a shifting foundation.

 In fact, sending a letter to the builder is a good idea regardless of what the warranty says.
 This shows that you're serious about asserting your rights, and creates evidence that you might later want to use in court.
 Send the letter by certified mail with a return receipt, so the builder can't later claim not to have received it.

 Be prepared to act quickly.
 Sometimes you can protect your rights just by notifying the builder of problems within the warranty period.
 However, some warranties are cleverly written to let the builder string you along without making the repairs until the warranty period has run out and you've lost your rights.
 (Don't bring in any outside contractors to do repairs yet, as this could allow the builder to cancel the benefits of the warranty.)

 Has your builder gone missing?
-A few builders are fly-by-night operations that close up shop, leave town, and change their name as soon as the work is done -- or near to done.
+A few builders are fly-by-night operations that close up shop, leave town, and change their name as soon as the work is done (or near to done).
 For cases like these, go straight to a lawyer for help.